KxSystems/docs/docs/ml/automl/faq.md

     customregpredict:{[d;m]raze m[`:predict][npa d[1]0]`}
     </code></pre>

-    To ensure the behavior of the system is consistent with the framework, it is vital to follows the above instructions, particularly ensuring that models take as arguments the defined parameters and returning an appropriate result, in particular at the model-definition phase, where explicit return of the model is required.
+    To ensure the behavior of the system is consistent with the framework, it is vital to follow the above instructions, particularly ensuring that models take as arguments the defined parameters and return an appropriate result, in particular at the model-definition phase, where explicit return of the model is required.
 Seeding of these models is not guaranteed unless a user has defined calls to functions such as `numpy.random.seed` to ensure that this is the case.

     For the fitting and prediction of Keras models through embedPy, it is important that the feature data is a NumPy array.
 Omission of this conversion can cause issues.
 As seen above within `kerasmdls.q` this is done through application of `` `npa:.p.import[`numpy]`:array`` to the data.